 A million online reviews are no substitute for your own ears.
 What suits a reviewer doesn't always suit your home.
 So the most important thing to determine sound quality is your own taste.
 We have demo rooms specifically set up so that you can be sure you are on the right track and end up with a system you will be happy with for many years.

 Cartridges are arguably the most important part of the turntable.
 They usually consist of a diamond tip mounted to a small metal cantilever.
 The movement of this cantilever in the cartridge produces the tiny electrical signal that goes on to ultimately drive the speakers and move the air that you listen to.

-Choosing cartridge can be tricky, and worthy of an article in itself.
-The general gist of it is that
+Choosing a cartridge can be tricky, and worthy of an article in itself.

 Make sure you get at the very least an elliptical stylus tip (Spherical sounds awful on all stereo records)